Home Labor Laws Tennessee Labor Law Guide

 However, there is an exception to the meal or rest break requirement for workplace environments that, by the nature of their business, already provide ample opportunity for employees to rest or take appropriate breaks.

-An example of such environments includes the food/beverage industry or security services.
+An example of such environments include the food/beverage industry or security services.
 In these cases, the specific nature of the work may already allow for necessary breaks, and therefore, the thirty-minute break may be optional.

-It’s important to note that Tennessee state law does not impose additional break requirements beyond the thirty-minute meal or rest period for employees.
+Tennessee state law does not impose additional break requirements beyond the thirty-minute meal or rest period for employees.

 Family and Medical Leave Laws in Tennessee Tennessee has its own set of family and medical leave laws in addition to the federal Family and Medical Leave Act (FMLA).